venamax/dataincubator/mr/README.md

 Because of the size of the dataset, this job may take several hours to complete.
 It's advisable to run it overnight once you're reasonably sure it will work (due to testing the code on smaller inputs).

+As a barometer, our reference solution takes around 5 hours to run.

 ## double_link_stats_simple
 Instead of analyzing single links, let's look at double links.
 That is, pages